 If you want to stand out, you need to harness the power of embossing.
 Brands and businesses who emboss their printed content, especially their written communications and business cards, make a strong impression.
 Embossing doesn’t just make your brand stand out; it makes it look professional, even formidable.

-The type of special effects finishes you should use depends mainly on the brand image you’ve cultivated.
+The type of special effects you should use depends mainly on the brand image you’ve cultivated.
 For example, if your brand is aimed at young teenagers between low to medium income levels, you might not want to emboss your materials.
 On the other hand, if you are marketing your brand towards the well-heeled and the middle-aged, a little embossing can go a long way is it tends to impress this demographic.

 3. Foil Stamping